symfony-cmf/symfony-cmf-docs/bundles/routing/dynamic.rst

 ``cmf_routing.dynamic_router`` is to have ``enabled: true`` in your application configuration.
 The router is automatically enabled as soon as you add any other configuration to the ``dynamic`` entry.
-When not enabled, the dynamic router services will not be loaded at all, allowing you to use the ChainRouter with your own routers
+When not enabled, the dynamic router services will not be loaded at all, allowing you to use the ``ChainRouter`` with your own routers.

 .. configuration-block::